Custom Insert Molding Service

 - Natural Rubber (NR)

-Available Insert Types
+Insert Types

 We offer various types of inserts for insert molded components.
 Metal inserts in plastic molding are typically made of brass, stainless steel, or standard steel.

-- Custom insert for special needs
+- Custom insert for special need

 - Screws and threaded fastener